Vezio/MazeEscape/README.md

 #### /items

-GET - Return a list of all items in the game| Success 200, lists all player objects as JSON
+GET - Return a list of all items in the game| Success 200, lists all items objects as JSON